Francis Sheehy-Skeffington: Court martial of Bowen-Colthurst

-Vane then travelled to London and on 3 May he met the Secretary of State for War, Lord Kitchener, in Downing Street.
-A telegram was then sent to Sir John Maxwell, commander-in-chief of British forces in Ireland, ordering the arrest of Bowen-Colthurst.
-Bowen-Colthurst was preparing to conduct a 55-man detachment to Newry Barracks when the order came through (May 6) that he be placed under 'open' arrest.
-On May 11 he was placed under "close arrest".
-Bowen-Colthurst was charged with murder, but to be tried by court-martial, despite the Army Act's stipulation that any soldier charged with murder committed in the United Kingdom could be tried only in a civilian, not a military, court.
+Vane travelled to London and on 3 May he met the Secretary of State for War, Lord Kitchener, in Downing Street.
+A telegram was sent to Sir John Maxwell, commander-in-chief of British forces in Ireland, ordering the arrest of Bowen-Colthurst.
+Bowen-Colthurst was preparing to conduct a 55-man detachment to Newry Barracks when the order came through (6 May) that he be placed under 'open' arrest.
+On 11 May he was placed under "close arrest".
+Bowen-Colthurst was charged with the murders of Dickson, McIntyre and Sheehy Skeffington, but to be tried by court martial, despite the Army Act's stipulation that any soldier charged with murder committed in the United Kingdom could be tried only in a civilian, not a military court.

-Over a hundred spectators attended the court martial held June 6/7 at the Richmond Barracks, Dublin.
+Four days before the court martial, Dr R. Leeper and Dr A. Parsons assessed Bowen-Colthurst's mental condition.
+During the examination, talking about the shootings at the barracks, Bowen-Colthurst recalled his activities on the night of 25 April, after the raid on Kelly's was completed and his prisoners had been secured in cells.
+He said that he had gone to bed at three o'clock in the morning but stayed up till four reading his Bible, focusing in particular on the verse from St. Luke (19:27): 'And these my enemies which will not have me to rule over them, bring them forth and slay them.'
+This passage and its apparent effect on Bowen-Colthurst subsequently became part of Dr Parson's medical testimony at the court martial.

+The court martial took place 6/7 June at Richmond Barracks, Dublin.
+Major-General, Lord Cheylesmore (Herbert Eaton, 3rd Baron Cheylesmore) was the President of the Court and there were over a hundred spectators.
+Timothy Healy and P. A. O'Connor White attended on behalf of Hanna Sheehy Skeffington but they took no part in the proceedings.
+Bowen-Colthurst pleaded 'Not guilty'.
+Testifying about the circumstances of the shootings, several witnesses described Bowen-Colthurst as being 'excited', 'very excited', or 'highly excited'.
 Once the prosecution and defence counsel had established the uncontested facts of the case, a succession of army officers testified to Bowen-Colthurst's kindness and decency but also to his occasional eccentricity, excitability and impulsiveness.
-Major General Bird, Bowen-Colthurst's commander in the British Expeditionary Force, described his nervous breakdown during the Retreat from Mons.
+Major General Wilkinson Bird, Bowen-Colthurst's commander in the British Expeditionary Force, described his nervous breakdown during the Retreat from Mons.